rexresearch

 groin by making a pouch through a small nick in the skin.[24]

-Granuloma formation was induced by implanting grass piths in those
+Granuloma formation was induced by implanting grass piths in

-of the granulomas from the surrounding tissues were performed on
+anaesthesia.
+Excision of the granulomas from the surrounding

-the 10th post-wounding day under light ether anaesthesia.
+tissues were performed on the 10th post-wounding day under light

-Granuloma surrounding the grass piths were excised and slit open.
+ether anaesthesia.
+Granuloma surrounding the grass piths were

-The tensile strength of the piece measuring about 15 mm in length
+excised and slit open.
+The tensile strength of the piece

-and 8 mm in width (obtained by trimming the rectangular strip of
+measuring about 15 mm in length and 8 mm in width (obtained by

-adopting continuous water flow technique of Lee[22],[23].
-The
+water flow technique of Lee[22],[23].
+The buffer extract of the

-buffer extract of the wet granuloma tissue was used for the
+wet granuloma tissue was used for the determination of tensile

-Student's t test Vs control group.
-P <0.001 implies
+test Vs control group.
+P <0.001 implies significance[26].

 The effect of extract ointments, NFZ ointment (standard) and

-simple ointment base (control) in the excision wound model and in
+simple ointment base (control) in the excision wound model and

-and tensile strength respectively.
-The data including wound area
+area and tensile strength respectively.
+The data including wound

-[Table - 1].
+in [Table - 1].
 The present investigation revealed that the test

 extract in varying concentrations in the ointment base were